barisbutun/01-github-infra/README.md

-# Manage GitHub via Terraform and GitHub Actions Workflow
+# Manage GitHub Repositories via Terraform and GitHub Actions Workflow

 This project manages GitHub repositories infrastructure via Terraform for any organization, designed to **streamline contest organization** and **eliminate setup complexity**.